-Given the dynamics of individual, relational, familial, societal and cultural development and issues, behavioral studies courses address many sensitive issues; this course is no exception.
+Given the dynamics of individual, relational, familial, societal, and cultural development and issues, behavioral studies courses address many sensitive issues; this course is no exception.
 Lifespan and relational issues occur in the context of sexual, racial/ethnic, political, religious/spiritual, economic/social class, and disability/challenge concerns.
 The discussion of such issues will increase the student's knowledge of developmental conditions in the modern world, but the information can be emotionally charged.
-It is also likely that the student will be exposed to diverse viewpoints; some viewpoints might differ substantially from the student's personal views.
-If the student chooses to remain in class, then she/he will be expected to respect the diverse viewpoints represented in course material, as well as the viewpoints of his/her classmates.
-If the student is easily offended by discussion of such issues, then he/she should consider whether to remain enrolled in the course.
+It is also likely that the student will be exposed to diverse viewpoints; some viewpoints might differ from the student's personal views.
+If a student chooses to remain in class, then they will be expected to respect the diverse viewpoints represented in course material, as well as the viewpoints of their classmates.
+If the student is easily offended by discussion of such issues, then should consider whether to remain enrolled in the course.